unrealapex/dotfiles/README.md

 ### about

-these are my dotfiles. version control is done with git. make is used to symlink everything and compile my builds of suckless programs. i strive to use tools which align well with the unix philosophy.
+these are my dotfiles. version control is done with git. i strive to use tools which align well with the unix philosophy.

 # install

 ```
-make
+./make.sh install
 ```

 ### extras